 And of course, this links back to the point about “building a strong emotional connection”.
 More often than not, content that trends during events such as the Rugby World Cup is focused not on products; but rather on stories users can relate to and are therefore more likely to share.

 As far as the #RWC2015 is concerned, notable examples include Air New Zealand’s “Men In Black Safety Defenders” safety video and Samsung UK’s “School of Rugby” series (it’s also worth noting that both are videos – the most engaging form of social media content).

 And how’s this for a stat?
 No fewer than 55% of active monthly Twitter users will watch the #RWC2015 on TV or online.
-So getting in on the action and sharing rugby-oriented content (and remember, content that focuses on stories as opposed to products) gives marketers a rather large audience to engage with.
+So getting in on the action and sharing rugby-oriented content gives marketers a rather large audience to engage with; and remember, content that focuses on stories as opposed to products.

 Discover the infographic on the Twitter blog.